hpc-maths/2025-hands-on-samurai/practical_session/04-euler-2.md

 - Implement custom boundary conditions for complex geometries
 - Handle position-dependent and time-dependent boundary conditions
 - Create a custom prediction operator to ensure physical positivity
-- Solve the challenging double Mach reflection problem
 :::

 In this second part of the Euler equations practical session, we move from standard test cases to more complex and realistic scenarios.
 You will implement the double Mach reflection problem, a classical benchmark that tests the ability of numerical schemes to capture complex shock interactions.
-This problem requires:

-You have to make the part 1 before starting this part.
+You must complete the [part 1](04-euler-1.md) before starting this part.

 ## Adding a new case